 Our work takes place through an ongoing project activity in a variety of settings, often in collaboration with other organizations and institutions.
-We are currently in the planning stages for building a new museum, with large flexible exhibition spaces and state of the art printmaking workshops, within a beautiful old industrial building and former foundry in Södertälje.
+We are currently in the planning stages for building a new museum, with large flexible exhibition spaces and printmaking workshops within an old industrial building, a former foundry, in Södertälje.
 The area is currently undergoing an exciting transformation to become a new science park, where the arts, science and innovation will be brought together.
-The opening of the new museum is scheduled for 2018.
-Until then we will be working from our offices in Södertälje Town Hall.

 The museum was founded in 1996, as a result of several years of intensive work aimed at creating a centre for the graphic arts in Sweden.
 Led mainly by the Swedish artists Philip von Schantz, Nils G Stenqvist and Björn Lindroth, their shared vision was to create a place where visitors could go to experience contemporary graphic arts; to make artworks themselves and even to acquire art.
 This is a vision that the museum still upholds today.
 Throughout the years, the museum has produced a number of large exhibitions, with artists ranging from newly examined students from Sweden’s art colleges, to well known Swedish and international names, such as Linn Fernström, Pablo Picasso, Jesper Waldersten, Joan Miró, Lena Cronqvist, Lars Lerin, Karin Mamma Andersson and Jockum Nordström.